SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 As with strong reference cycles between two class instances, you declare each captured reference to be a weak or unowned reference rather than a strong reference.
-The appropriate choice of weak or unowned will depend on the relationships between the different parts of your code.
+The appropriate choice of weak or unowned depends on the relationships between the different parts of your code.

 .. note::